-- As a green checkmark in data menus that display people records:
+- As a green checkmark in tables that display people records:

-- In your Segments menu, expressed as number of reachable people in any given segment and as a ratio of reachable to unreachable:
+- In your Groups menu, expressed as number of reachable people in any given Group and as a ratio of reachable to unreachable:

-- In the Campaign Wizard when selecting target Segments:
+- In the Campaign Wizard when selecting target Groups:

-It is important to base your campaign budget on the number of reachable people in your target Segment(s), rather than the total number.
+It is important to base your campaign budget on the number of reachable people in your target Group(s), rather than the total number.